KohaILS/koha-manual-zh-cn/source/images.rst

 .. |accompanyingmaterials| image:: images/circ/accompanyingmaterials.png
 				:alt: Message in circulation, the message says "Note about the accompanying materials: + 1 folded map"

+.. |actionsmenu| image:: images/circ/articlerequests/actionsmenu.png
+				:alt: The actions menu next to a new article request has the following options, 'Set request as pending', 'Process request', 'Complete request', 'Cancel request', and 'Print slip'

 .. |articlerequestfeewarningopac| image:: images/circ/articlerequests/articlerequestfeewarningopac.png
 				:alt: Warning message in the OPAC indicating the patron will be charged 3.00 for every article request